zanfranceschi/request-broadcast-protocol/README.md

 server.start()
 ```

-If you run the three parts, you'll have the client broadcasting requests and receiving responses from two "stange" servers.
+If you run the three parts, you'll have the client broadcasting requests and receiving responses from two "strange" servers.

 If you have a question, comment, or anything else, please leave me a note at zanfranceschi[@]gmail.com -- I'll be glad to reply.